-- Will the project have minimal, direct, or significant impact on the safety of businesses, residents, and properties within the Tribe? - Will the proposed action have an adverse impact on any one segment of the population within the Tribe? - Will the project be a proactive measure to reducing natural hazard risk?
+- · Will the project have minimal, direct, or significant impact on the safety of businesses, residents, and properties? - · Will the proposed action have an adverse impact on any one segment of the population? - · Will the project be a proactive measure to reducing natural hazard risk?